oguzutku1745/SnarkCollective/README.md

 ### WalletDemo Component

-The `WalletDemo` component showcases how to use the `WalletContext` to display wallet connection state, including:
+The `WalletDemo` component showcases how to use the `WalletContext` to display wallet connection state and create transactions, including:

 - Connection status
 - Wallet information
+- Transaction creation demo for all supported wallets (Puzzle, Leo, Fox, Soter)
 - Error messages
 - Connection logs

-This component serves as a reference implementation for how to consume the wallet context in your application.
+This component serves as a reference implementation for how to consume the wallet context and create transactions in your application, regardless of the wallet type.

 ## 🔧 Customization